-- 1. A personal computer that is i) compatible with the Respondus LockDown Browser and ii) equipped with a microphone and a webcam. - 2.
-The Respondus LockDown Browser.
-This is an app that must be installed on students personal computers.
+- 1. A personal computer that meets the following criteria: i) compatibility with the Respondus LockDown Browser and ii) equipped with a functioning microphone and webcam. - 2.
+The Respondus LockDown Browser, an application that must be installed on students personal computers.
 See section 4.2 for a Respondus LockDown Browser Q&A.

-Important: Students must agree with the following to take exams:
+Important: Students must adhere to the following conditions to take exams:

-- (a) Launch the Respondus LockDown Browser on their personal computers to take the exams; - (b) Allow the Respondus Monitor to access webcams and microphones to (i) record pictured IDs issued either by NJIT or by a state/local government, (ii) take pictures of their faces, (iii) scan their environments at the start of each exam, and (iv) record them during the entire exams.
+- (a) Launch the Respondus LockDown Browser on their personal computers during exams; - (b) Authorize the Respondus Monitor to access webcams and microphones for the following purposes: (i) recording pictured IDs issued by NJIT or by a state/local government, (ii) capturing images of students' faces, (iii) scanning their environments at the start of each exam, and (iv) recording them throughout the entire duriation of the exams.

-A student who refuses to use the Respondus LockDown Browser along with a webcam and a microphone during the entire exam will receive a zero on the exam.
+Any student refusing to utilize the Respondus LockDown Browser, along with a webcam and a microphone throughout the entire exam, will receive a zero on that exam.